 William Henry Batchelor

-The Life Summary of William Henry
+Brief Life History of William Henry

 William Henry Batchelor was born on 5 April 1833, in London, England, United Kingdom as the son of Henry Batchelor and Jessie Bliss.
 He married Martha Ann Appleby on 5 May 1855, in Salt Lake City, Salt Lake, Utah, United States.
 They were the parents of at least 1 son and 1 daughter.
-He lived in Castle Rock, Summit, Utah, United States in 1900.
+He lived in Summit, Utah, United States in 1900.
 He died on 15 June 1908, in Henefer, Summit, Utah, United States, at the age of 75, and was buried in Henefer Cemetery, Henefer, Summit, Utah, United States.

 Photos and Memories (3)